tensorflow/addons/CONTRIBUTING.md

 #### Testing with Bazel

-Testing with Bazel is still supported but not recommended unless you work at Google.
+Testing with Bazel is still supported but not recommended unless you have prior experience with Bazel, and would like to use it for specific capabilities (Remote execution, etc).
-This is because pytest offers many more options to run your test suite and have better error reports, timings reports, open-source plugins and documentation online, at least for Python testing.
+This is because pytest offers many more options to run your test suite and has better error reports, timings reports, open-source plugins and documentation online for Python testing.

 Internally, Google can use Bazel to test many commits quickly, as Bazel has great support for caching and distributed testing.